MENSA: A Multi-Event Network for Survival Analysis with Trajectory-based Likelihood Estimation: Evaluation metrics

 \section{Evaluation metrics}

-\textbf{Harrell's CI:} The concordance index (CI) measures the discriminative performance of a survival model by calculating the proportion of concordant pairs among all comparable pairs.
+\textbf{Harrell's C-index:} The concordance index (C-index or CI) measures the discriminative performance of a survival model by calculating the proportion of concordant pairs among all comparable pairs.
 A pair is considered comparable if we can determine who has the event first.
 It is defined as~\citep{harrell1996}:

 where $\eta^{(i)}$ and $\eta^{(j)}$ represent risk scores for individuals $i$ and $j$, respectively.